shailendrakumaromkar/machu-picchu/README.md

 ### Refund Details explorer:
-It will have call method to fetch all the details.
-When user clicks on this tab, it will list down all the Refund done to a Watcher
+It will have call method to fetch all the details
+When user clicks on this tab, it will list down all the Refund done to a Watcher with below details
-Watcher Address & Refund amount
+1. Watcher Address
+2. Reputation amount

 ### Tech Stack